juanpallotta/LPP/README.md

 ```
 * `Temperature_at_Lidar_Station`: Temperature at ground level (in Celsius).
 * `Pressure_at_Lidar_Station`: Pressure at ground level (in hPa)

-* `rInitSig`: Initial range of the analysis (in meters from the lidar line of sight).
-It is preferable to set this value to the first point where the full overlap is achieved.
-* `rEndSig`: End range of analysis (in meters from the lidar line of sight).
-It is preferable to set this value to the last processable point in the acquired signal.

-* `nBinsBkg`: Number of bins used for background removal.

 * **Cloud-mask retrieval parameters:** These parameters are required for the cloud detection algorithm.
 We strongly recommend using the values set in the files included in this repository.
 The algorithm used is robust enough to work with a wide range of elastic-lidar signals using this setup.